sabit-shaiholla/CodeHarbor/README.md

 # CodeHarbor Project

 ## Introduction
-Welcome to the Project Name repository!
+Welcome to the CodeHarbor repository!
 This repository contains code and resources related to various tasks and applications developed by our team.
 Whether you're interested in data analytics, Java development, Python development, or architectural decision records (ADRs), you'll find something useful here.

 ## Project Structure